-This is one of the gifts of psychotherapy that focuses on helping you follow the process that is trying to unfold in your life—it helps you be the right person in the right place at the right time.
-When this happens, even when you do the “wrong” thing by family, friends’, or society’s standards, things turn out right by God’s.
+This is one of the gifts of psychotherapy: quality therapy helps you follow the process that is trying to unfold in your life.
+In other words, it helps you be the right person in the right place at the right time.
+When this happens, even when you do the “wrong” thing by family, friends’ or society’s standards, things turn out right by God’s.

 Copyright © Andy Drymalski, Ed.D.

 Excerpts may be used provided full and clear credit is given author with link to original article.